Compositional fields

 Documentation: A comma separated list denoting the solution method of each compositional field.
 Each entry of the list must be one of the currently implemented field methods.

-Parameter name: List of normalized fields#
+Parameter: List of normalized fields

 Default value: